zefhemel/silversearch/README.md

 # Silversearch

-This is a full-text searching plug for [Silverbullet](https://silverbullet.md/).
-The goal is maximum usability straight out of the box.
-It's *heavily* based and uses code from [Omnisearch](https://github.com/scambier/obsidian-omnisearch) for Obsidian (so give this guy a star not me) and also uses [Minisearch](https://github.com/lucaong/minisearch) under the hood.
-By default, it searches through markdown files and when combined with other plugs it can search inside any document across your space.
+Silversearch is a plug for [Silverbullet](https://silverbullet.md/) implementing full-text search across your space, with the goal of maximum usability out of the box.
+It's *heavily* based on code from [Omnisearch](https://github.com/scambier/obsidian-omnisearch) (so give this guy a star not me) and as a consequence also uses [Minisearch](https://github.com/lucaong/minisearch) under the hood.
+When combined with other plugs it can not only search through your markdown files, but also search inside any document, like pdfs or images.

 ![](https://raw.githubusercontent.com/mrmugame/silversearch/main/docs/demo.webp)